CL Grant has authored many relationship books, including "30 Day No Contact Rule," "The Reality of Being the Other Woman," and "Ex Addict."

-Social Media Divorce Evidence
+Social Media and Divorce Statistics

 If you and your partner are constantly arguing about your social media accounts, then it will come as no surprise to learn that sites such as Facebook are increasingly being cited as grounds for divorce.
 A 2010 survey undertaken by the American Academy of Matrimonial Lawyers (AAML) identified that 81% of U.S. divorce attorneys had witnessed an increase in the number of divorce petitions associated with social networking sites.
 Of these cases, 66% cited Facebook as being the primary culprit.